mautamu/leftwm_wiki/Config.md

 # Keybind Commands

 ## Execute
-Execute a shell command when a key combination is pressed
+Execute a shell command when a key combination is pressed.

 Example
 ```